-We intend to apply to have our common stock listed on The Nasdaq Capital Market under the symbol "BTAI".
+We have applied to list our common stock on The Nasdaq Capital Market under the symbol "BTAI".

 Discretionary Sales

 The underwriters have informed us that they do not expect to sell more than 5% of the common stock in the aggregate to accounts over which they exercise discretionary authority.